Textbook Alternatives

 Using ebooks as Course Reading

-When assigning a substantial number of chapters from a book, it's helpful to also place orders for a print version with the book store.
+When assigning a substantial number of chapters from a book, it's helpful to also place orders for a print version with the book store marked as a recommended book.
 This provides an option for students who prefer to purchase a print copy.
 If you are assigning just one chapter from an ebook, consider also placing a print copy of the book on library reserves, as this provides an option for students who are less comfortable using ebooks.

 Unlike with most web pages, referring students to the link you see in your browser address window is likely to fail.
 The link from the browser might not work at a different time and place.
 It also might not work from off campus.
 A link to the Esearch record is stable and set up to work from off campus with an EMU NetID.